spacewasabi/mrDice/readme.md

 * npm install

-Finally, change your token by creating a Discord bot account here : https://discordapp.com/developers/docs/intro
+Finally, change your token by creating a Discord bot account here : https://discordapp.com/developers/docs/intro and saving your token in a "config.json" file like so :

+'''
+{
+  "token" : "your-token-here"
+}
+'''

 ## What is mrDice?